couchmeka/couchmeka/README.md

 ![giphy (1)](https://user-images.githubusercontent.com/21232416/154744237-3bf21a83-d270-4268-954d-4b6f4b481ee7.gif)

 👋
- 👀 build fora purpose
+ 👀 build for a purpose
  🌱 I’m currently doing what works.
-I am a single mom and a tech enthusiast
+I am a mom and a tech enthusiast

 ###                 **Website is under Development**
 ###                  **Portfolio https://couchmeka.github.io/**